OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-09.md

 ## Luke 9:53

-but the people there did not welcome Him, because He was heading for Jerusalem.
+but the people there did not receive Him, because He was heading for Jerusalem.

 ## Luke 9:54

-When the disciples James and John saw this, they asked, “Lord, do You want us to call fire down from heaven to destroy them?”
+When the disciples James and John saw this, they asked, “Lord, do You want us to call fire down from heaven to consume them?”

 ## Luke 9:55